Pain Medicine Fellowship

 For questions regarding a J-1 visa, please call the Mass General Registrar/Credentialing Office at 617-726-5316.
 Questions on all other types of visas should be directed to the Partners International Office at 617-726-9211.

-The Pain Medicine Fellowship is a unique training program affording fellows a close-knit and supportive learning environment with access to the activities and staff of the Mass General Center for Pain Medicine, Harvard Medical School and other affiliated departments and programs.
-Fellows are given broad exposure to clinical processes in treating pain and participate in multiple research projects.
+The Pain Medicine Fellowship is a unique training program affording fellows a close-knit and supportive learning environment with access to the activities and staff of the Mass General Pain Management Center, Harvard Medical School and affiliated departments and programs.
+Fellows are afforded broad exposure to clinical strategies for evaluating and treating individuals with pain and encouraged to participate in academic projects.

-This well-developed curriculum includes conferences that focus on chronic pain, cancer pain, and interventional and spine-related pain.
-Additionally, fellows have administrative and teaching responsibilities as they give lectures and prepare educational materials for residents and medical students rotating through the Center for Pain Medicine.
+This well-developed curriculum includes conferences that focus on chronic pain, cancer pain and interventional pain management.
+Additionally, fellows have teaching responsibilities as they give lectures to residents and medical students rotating through the Pain Management Center.

 The fellowship offers a rich didactic program based on the ACGME requirements for training in pain medicine.
 Fellows benefit from a robust, multidisciplinary didactic schedule that includes: